ABOUT

 Kayeri Akweks Short Bio

-Kayeri's art inquiry concerns the integrity and symbols of nature and Woodlands Native culture.
+Kayeri's art inquiry explores the confluence of nature and everyday lifeways within HaudenosauneeKayeri Akweks headshot photo culture.

 Kanyenʼkehá꞉ka, Six Nations.
+(I am from the People of the Flint, Upper Mohawk from the Six Nations Reserve.)
 Kayeri holds a Certificate of Indian Status, Canada: Six Nations of the Grand River, Ontario.
 Her family names are Burnham, John, and Anderson.

 Artist Statement

-I am immersed in a study of the natural world.
-I aim to gain greater artistic skill and knowledge about our earth with each work.
+I am immersed in a study of the beauty and movement of the natural world.
+I believe that our planet has things she wants to teach me.
+I aim to gain greater artistic skill and knowledge about our Earth with each work.
 I am interested in what the work will reveal through sustained practice.
-The Earth and I know each other.
-She most likely knows me much better than I do myself.
-I believe that our planet has things she wants to teach me.
-I believe I am somehow important to her.
 I believe that I have responsibilities in my relationship with our Earth.

 Love the Earth.